fl1ger/deleg/draft-dnsop-deleg.md

 * \[tbd\]
 * \[tbd\]

-## Reasoning for changing delegation
+## Reasoning for Changing Delegation Information

 * The DNS protocol has no method to indicate methods of secure transport between auth and resolver - e.g. authenticated DNS-over-TLS from resolver to auth.
 * Delegation point NS records and glue address records are not DNSSEC signed.
 This presents a leap of faith.
 Spoofed delegation point NS records can be detected eventually if the domain is signed, but only after traffic is (potentially) sent to the spoofed endpoint.
 * There is no secure way to signal what capabilities authoritative servers support.
-The client cannot rely on any new behavior and must resort to trial-and-error with EDNS, which can not be secured.
+The client cannot rely on any new behavior and must resort to trial-and-error with EDNS, which can not be secured with DNSSEC.
 * The Registry, Registrar, Registrant (RRR) model has no formally defined role for  DNS operators.
-Consequently, registrants are the channel between DNS operators and registriesi/registrars on purely operational elements, such as adding NS records, modify DS records when rolling keys, etc. Deleg's AliasMode allows the registrants to delegate these facilities to a DNS Operator.
+Consequently, registrants are the channel between DNS operators and registries/registrars on purely operational elements, such as adding NS records, modify DS records when rolling keys, etc. Deleg's AliasMode allows the registrants to delegate these facilities to a DNS Operator.

 ## Introductory Examples